ZackyGameDev/RustOSGuideforRPi3/README.md

+# Writing an Operating System in Rust

+A beginner-friendly, step-by-step guide to building a bare-metal operating system from scratch in Rust for the Raspberry Pi 3 Model B+.

-## RustOSGuideforRPi3
+## Introduction

-This is a chapter wise beginner friendly guide to creating an Operating System for the Raspberry Pi 3 board, from scratch.
-This is written by me as I work on my own OS in the same condition.
-It serves as both as an educational guide and also a documentation of how I myself made my own OS.
-Naturally this means it is possible that as I discover more information, I may have to heavily amend previous writings.
-But still, I think it will be greatly beneficial to beginners who don't know anything.
+This book documents the development of AtOS, a small operating system written from scratch in Rust for the Raspberry Pi 3 Model B+.
+It is both a practical guide to operating-system development and a record of the decisions and implementations made while building AtOS.

+The guide covers bare-metal Rust and AArch64 development on the Raspberry Pi 3 Model B+.
+Although things learned in this guide will definitely be useful in other Raspberry Pi models, or any other standard computer hardware.

+Naturally, as I discover more information while developing AtOS, I may have to amend previous chapters.
+The guide is written primarily for beginners, so concepts are introduced progressively rather than assuming extensive operating-system knowledge.

 ## Structure